fix-me007/parking_07/README.md

 # Smart parking system
-Project for sdt.co.th
+Sophomore project focusing on frontend

 This project is currently in development.

 ## Stack

-React
+React 18

-Shacdn
+Shadcn

 Frame motion